MoOx/postcss-cssnext/README.md

 ##### `from` (default: `null`)

 Source of the file.
-Needed for sourcemap.
+Required for accurate sourcemap.

 ```js
 var cssnext = require("cssnext")